wttech/aet/documentation/src/main/wiki/StatusCodesDataFilters.md

 #### Status Codes Data Filters

+Data filters will be apply only for codes contained in the `filterange`.
+If the `filterRange` isn't provided, default range will be used.

 ##### Exclude Filter

 Exclude Filter removes from reports Status Codes results that match specified parameters.